konradkaminski/serilog-sinks-openobserve-kkp/README.md

-# Serilog.Sink.OpenObserve
+# Serilog Sink for OpenObserve
-Serilog Sink for OpenObserve
+This Serilog Sink allows to log to [OpenObserve](https://openobserve.ai/).